Cheong2K/RPi/README.md

 		[bluetooth]# default-agent

 	Then, use blueman to do the pairing but use the pairing key shown in bluetoothctl.
 See 'pair.jpg'.

-	You should see hci0 interface is up with this command

-		$ hciconfig

 4. Testing